conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ```

 Without the `cong`, type-checking failed.
-Maybe it needed just a bit more context to avoid some harmful rewrites.
+Maybe it needed just a bit more context to avoid some harmful uses.
 :::

 ::: aside